By default, Elasticsearch uses memory mapping (

 Note that this requires the ability to run privileged containers, which is likely not the case on many secure clusters.

-For more information, see the Elasticsearch documentation on Virtual memory.
+For more information, check the Elasticsearch documentation on Virtual memory.

 Optionally, you can select a different type of file system implementation for the storage.
-For possible options, see the store module documentation.
+For possible options, check the store module documentation.

 spec: nodeSets: - name: default count: 3 config: index.store.type: niofs